 She bends to give me the softest kiss.
 Her scent — sweet vanilla.
 Time stops and we melt into each other.
 Her energy is in me — in us — we are one.
 My heartbeat is her heartbeat — her breath my breath.

 I hear a murmur but it isn’t her murmur.
 I hear a sigh but it isn’t her sigh.
 When I hear a child giggle I open my eyes.
-What . . .
-The branches above are filled with people, all holding candles and smiling.
+What. . .
+The branches above are filled with people, all holding candles, all smiling.
 And crowded around the carpet are even more people — also with candles and smiling.
 Everyone is smiling but one.
 I can’t see him but I feel him.

-We stand on the carpet — she in her white dress but I am still naked.
+We are standing on the carpet — she in her white dress, I am still naked.

 Next chapter: Time Ticking